 Minimally Invasive Techniques

 Less pain, faster recovery and smaller incisions have made advanced minimally invasive procedures the surgical treatment of choice for many conditions.
-At NorthShore, our thoracic surgeons have extensive experience providing video assisted thoracoscopic surgery (VATS) in place of traditional open surgery.
-Using pencil thin surgical instruments, our surgical team can gain access to the lungs, esophagus and other areas of the chest with the least amount of tissue damage possible.
+At NorthShore, our thoracic surgeons have one of the largest experiences in the wider Chicago region providing robotic assisted thoracoscopic surgery in place of traditional open surgery and traditional video assisted thoracoscopic surgery (VATS).
+Using thin surgical instruments, our surgical team can gain access to the lungs, esophagus and other areas of the chest with the least amount of tissue damage possible.
+The robotic assistance allows even greater precision that standard VATS, allowing the surgeon a full 3-Dimensional view of the chest and precision controls of the instruments that have even more dexterity than the human hand.
 We routinely use these techniques for:

 More than 95 percent of NorthShore’s major lung and esophageal surgeries are performed using less invasive techniques.
-We treat nearly all early stage lung cancer cases with VATS compared with the national average that is significantly lower.
-The typical hospital stay for a patient undergoing VATS at NorthShore is also considerably shorter than the national average.
+We treat nearly all early stage lung cancer cases with robotic assistance compared with the national average that is significantly lower.
+The typical hospital stay for a patient undergoing minimally invasive at NorthShore is also considerably shorter than the national average.

 Research & Innovation